What is Trental?

-Pentoxifylline is used to improve blood flow and reduce certain symptoms of a condition called intermittent claudication (IN-ter-MIT-ent KLOD-ih-KAY-tion).
-Pentoxifylline is not a cure for this condition.
+Trental is used to improve blood flow and reduce certain symptoms of a condition called intermittent claudication (IN-ter-MIT-ent KLOD-ih-KAY-tion).
+This medicine is not a cure for this condition.

-You should not use this medicine if you have recently had any type of bleeding in your brain or the retina of your eye.
+You should not use Trental if you have recently had any type of bleeding in your brain or the retina of your eye.

-You should not use this medicine if you are allergic to pentoxifylline, or if you are allergic to caffeine or theophylline (Elixophyllin, Theo-24, Theo-Dur, Slo-Bid, Theochron, Theolair, Uniphyl, and others).
+You should not use this medicine if you are allergic to Trental, or if you are allergic to caffeine or theophylline (Elixophyllin, Theo-24, Theo-Dur, Slo-Bid, Theochron, Theolair, Uniphyl, and others).

-You also should not use pentoxifylline if you have recently had any type of bleeding in your brain or the retina of your eyes.
+You also should not use Trental if you have recently had any type of bleeding in your brain or the retina of your eyes.

-To make sure pentoxifylline is safe for you, tell your doctor if you have:
+To make sure Trental is safe for you, tell your doctor if you have:

 coronary artery disease (hardened arteries);